ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-geo-time.md

 Properties field of each feature allows to configure it.
 It comprises the following items :

 - **html** : allows to write html call to be rendered inside the popup.
-- **awesomeMarker** : JSON configuration object for the [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers) library, allowing colorful iconic & retina-proof markers for Leaflet, based on the Glyphicons / Font-Awesome icons. **Only Font-Awesome icons** are supported with xDash.
+- **awesomeMarker** : JSON configuration object for the [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers) library, allowing colorful iconic & retina-proof markers for Leaflet, based on the Glyphicons / Font-Awesome icons. **Only Font-Awesome icons** are supported with Chalk'it.

   | Property        | Description            | Default Value | Possible  values                                     |
   | --------------- | ---------------------- | ------------- | ---------------------------------------------------- |